 - Stressful situations or living in a stressful environment

 - Imbalance in brain neurotransmitters

-Treatment For Disorganized Schizophrenia
+Treatment for Disorganized Schizophrenia

 Disorganized schizophrenia affects each person differently with regard to the type and intensity of symptoms.
 Some people will experience minor impaired functioning while others may have more severe symptoms that make it nearly impossible for them to work, complete daily tasks, or maintain healthy relationships.

-Treatment for schizophrenia usually involves a combination of psychotherapy, medication, and self-care strategies that are aimed at managing symptoms and solving problems related to daily functioning.
+Treatment for disorganized schizophrenia usually involves a combination of psychotherapy, medication, and self-care strategies that are aimed at managing symptoms and solving problems related to daily functioning.
 With a dedication to ongoing treatment, those living with schizophrenia can improve the course of the disorder and go on to live a fulfilling life.